This article covers:

 This means that Deputy will perform checks to ensure that the pay for this employee will still adhere to any pay rules that are applicable to them based on their assigned pay rate in Deputy.

-You can find the setting in Global Settings > Timesheets in Deputy.
+You can find the setting in Business Settings > Timesheets in Deputy.
 The setting can be switched to the following options:

 No recalculation of any timesheets will occur when approving timesheets.

 Only from the selected timesheet and onwards (within the applicable range)

 If this is selected, when you approve a timesheet, any already approved timesheets that fall after this one (date/time wise), will automatically be recalculated to ensure the correct pay.

 All timesheets within the applicable range

 If this is selected, when you approve a timesheet, any of the selected employee's already approved timesheets before and after the currently selected timesheet will be recalculated to ensure the correct pay.

 Warning: using this option may significantly increase the time it takes to approve timesheets